allbecauseyoutoldmeso/news-app/README.md

 * Makers Academy Week 7 Project

-* Single page Javascript App which uses the Guardian's API service to bring you the latest top stories.
+* Single page Javascript App which uses the Guardian and Aylien API services to bring you the latest top stories.

+* Top ten headlines displayed.

+* Click on a headline to see a summary, and on the summary to see the full text.

 * Testing library written from scratch!

+* Not currently deployed as the Guardian API service is not free!

 <img width="605" alt="screen shot 2017-05-14 at 16 39 29" src="https://cloud.githubusercontent.com/assets/25392162/26035456/1ca67cda-38c4-11e7-82e4-05cdf8c3312b.png">